 The introduction of 8 digit BINs can complicate this process, since a BIN is no longer guaranteed to be only the first 6 digits of a PAN.

 PCI rules have made it permissible for Spreedly to share more digits with the merchant.
-Spreedly will be offering a new field on the payment_method called `issuer_identification_number` that will return the maximum allowable digits under PCI guidelines.
+Spreedly offers a field on the payment_method called `issuer_identification_number` that will return the maximum allowable digits under PCI guidelines.

 This will not replace `first_six_digits` as doing so could break merchants' applications that are relying on that element.
 This new element is now available.
 However, if a merchant has concerns, we can disable the element per environment until they are ready to consume the new field.

 It is important to note that returning the maximum digits is not the same as determining if it’s 6 or 8.
-The card networks will still support both possible values.
-A vast majority of cards will still be 6 digits in early April, but that will change over time as networks only issue 8 digits going forward.
+The card processing networks will still support both possible values.
+A vast majority of cards were still 6 digits in April 2022, but that will change over time as networks only issue 8 digits going forward.